 Lincolnville is a tiny city located in the state of Kansas.
 With a population of 167 people and just one neighborhood, Lincolnville is the 286th largest community in Kansas.
-Much of the housing stock in Lincolnville was built prior to World War II, making it one of the older and more historic cities in the country.
+Lincolnville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Because occupations involving physical labor dominate the local economy, Lincolnville is generally considered to be a blue-collar town.
 40.40% of the Lincolnville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lincolnville is a city of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Lincolnville who work in maintenance occupations (14.14%), healthcare (14.14%), and personal care services (9.09%).